 • Get a large wall-mounted headboard with extra protection behind to shield some electrosmog from your neighbours.

 • Use grounding/ earthing whenever you can.
-Research suggests that grounding reduces inflammation and helps with protecting from electro-smog.
+Research suggests that grounding reduces inflammation (read tip 11, below about vagus nerve and the role of inflammation in most diseases) and helps with protecting from electro-smog.
 Watch The Earthing Movie: Remarkable Science of Grounding (full documentary) at the end of my blog about grounding / earthing

 “How much more radiation penetrates your body today, compared to 10 years ago?”
 The answer: “Quintillion times more – that is 1 000 000 000 000 000 000 times more!”
 (18 zeros)